 The National Computational Merit Allocation Scheme (NCMAS) provides researchers with access to Australia’s major national computational facilities, including Raijin.
 The main call for applications is made annually in October for allocations to start the following January for up to 12 months.
 QCIF has a share in time on Raijin and is accepting applications all year round.

 FlashLite is a research computer that has been designed and optimised for data intensive computing.
 FlashLite will support applications that need large amounts of primary memory along with very high performance secondary memory.
 Each of the 68 nodes of FlashLite is equipped with 512 Gbytes of main memory and 4.8TB of solid-state drive (SSD).
 The operating software supports various programming paradigms including message passing (MPI), shared memory (OpenMP), and virtual symmetric multiprocessor (vSMP).
 The vSMP mode aggregates nodes to produce virtual machines with very large "main" memory address space.
 A data sheet is available here.

-QCIF, in collaboration with the UQ RCC, has launched a high throughput computer cluster called Awoonga.
+QCIF, in collaboration with UQ's Research Computing Center, has launched a high throughput computer cluster called Awoonga.
 Awoonga is optimised for multiple serial jobs as opposed to large parallel ones.
 It supports shared memory (OpenMP) style programs as well as small footprint, low network bandwidth message passing (MPI/MPICH) workloads.
 It is ideally suited to large parameter sweep or ensemble applications.
 Further information on Awoonga can be found on the QRIScloud documentation webpage.